OfficeDev/Microsoft-Teams-Shifts-WFM-Connectors/WFM-Teams-Adapter/docs/WFMTeamsAdapterArchitecture.md

 - **IWfmDataService** - this interface contains a number of methods used to request data required by the Adapter from the WFM Provider
 - **IWfmActionService** - this interface contains a number of methods used to push changes from the Teams Shifts Application to the WFM Provider
 - **IWfmConfigService** - this interface has a single ConfigureServices method that passes the services collection and configuration root object from the functions app and allows the provider implementation to register its own dependencies and access its specific settings from the collection of functions app settings.
-- **IWfmAuthService** - this interface has two methods HandleFederatedAuthRequest which handles the federated authentication request from the WFM Provider and RefreshEmployeeTokenAsync which is used to refresh the employee token in Redis (for the Blue Yonder implementation this method calls the SessionKeepAlive  endpoint in Blue Yonder and if the user token has expired causes a new one to be requested and stored in the cache).

 ## Orchestrations